Renaissance Exuberance in Perugia

 Eventually in 1860 the Papal troops were expelled and Perugia became part of united Italy.
 I have read a story that afterwards the Perugians turned out with their hammers and chisels and demolished the Rocca Paolina by hand, stone by stone.
 I also read that as they did so, an old man would come along every day, and sit in silence watching them.
 When someone approached him and asked why, he said that he had spent much of his life in there as a political prisoner.

-When the citizens had finished the demolition job, the reverse symbolism was completed when some fine Baroque-style palazzi were erected on the site, to house the city, provincial and regional governments (Perugia became the capital of the newly-created region of Umbria).
+When the citizens had finished the demolition job, the reverse symbolism was completed when some fine Renaissance-style palazzi were erected on the site, to house the city, provincial and regional governments (Perugia became the capital of the newly-created region of Umbria).
 So the locals had in a sense taken back control.
 They rubbed it in further by erecting an equestrian statue of King Victor Emmanuel II.
 The statue is as bombastic and overstated as its equivalents everywhere else in Italy, but in in this case the inscription “King Liberator” might have been genuinely felt.

 Victor Emmanuel II